-Trump Admin Withdrew Obama’s Transgender Discrimination Policy In Schools
+Trump Admin Withdraws Obama’s Transgender Protection Guidance For Public Schools

 A post shared by Donald J. Trump (@realdonaldtrump) on

 Transgender students had to be allowed access to their gender-appropriate restrooms and locker rooms.
-The enforcements of these policies were also federally funded.

 The Obama administration asserted that Title IX of the Education Amendments of 1972, which banned sex discrimination in public schools, also banned transgender discrimination as a form of sex discrimination.